 In the previous sections we focus our attention on high-tech firms because they belong to sectors where products are more complex to understand and contracts are more difficult to write.
-In general for these firms asymmetric information and moral hazard problems are hence more widespread and debt is less suitable as a source of finance.
-In the robustness section we have also detected an effect of issuing equities on the probability of R&D for the whole sample of firms (Table 7).
-In Figure 3 we also report the results of an estimation of the IV bivariate probit model for the sample of firms that do not belong to high-tech sectors: the marginal effect of issuing equities is no longer significant, albeit with a p-value that is not very high (0.15).
+In general for these firms asymmetric information problems are hence more widespread and debt is less suitable as a source of finance.
+In Figure 4 we also report the results of an estimation of the IV bivariate probit model for the sample of firms that do not belong to high-tech sectors: the marginal effect of issuing equities is no longer significant, albeit with a p-value that is not very high (0.15).
 Overall, it appears that for non high-tech firms the impact of issuing equity on the probability of R&D is less widespread and likely affects fewer firms than in the sample of high-tech firms.

 Finally, we look at the effect of issuing equities according to the amount of equity issued.
-We first define a dummy (low amount) that is equal to 1 if the firm issues equity, has a positive net finance and the ratio of equity issues to net finance is lower than the median value of the distribution of this ratio (9 per cent of net finance); symmetrically we can define another variable (high amount) for firms issuing equity, with positive net finance and whose ratio of equity issues to net finance is higher than 9 per cent.
+We first define a dummy (low amount) that is equal to 1 if the firm issues equity, has a positive net finance and the ratio of equity issues to net finance is lower than the median value of the distribution of this ratio (9 per cent of net finance for firms issuing equities); symmetrically we can define another variable (high amount) for firms issuing equity, with positive net finance and whose ratio of equity issues to net finance is higher than 9 per cent.
 We estimate an IV bivariate probit model using these two dummies.
-From Figure 3, essentially the marginal effect of issuing equities on the probability of R&D arises only for firms issuing a low amount of equity; the effect is 45 percentage points, more than three fourth of the relevant estimated probability of R&D. On the contrary, the marginal effect of issuing equities is even negative, though not significant, for those firms issuing a very large amount of equities; indeed these firms could have specific problems such as going through difficult times and therefore in need for important recapitalization.
+From Figure 4, essentially the marginal effect of issuing equities on the probability of R&D arises only for firms issuing a low amount of equity; the effect is 45 percentage points, more than three fourth of the relevant estimated probability of R&D. On the contrary, the marginal effect of issuing equities is even negative, though not significant, for those firms issuing a very large amount of equities; indeed these firms could have specific problems such as going through difficult times and therefore in need for important recapitalization to cover losses.